List of DC Comics characters: K: Komodo

 Komodo (Simon Lacroix) is a character appearing in American comic books published by DC Comics.
 He first appears in Green Arrow (vol. 5) #17 (April 2013) and was created by writer Jeff Lemire and artist Andrea Sorrentino.

 Komodo was once Robert Queen's protégé and was part of Robert's expedition to find the "Arrow Totem", which was said to bring enlightenment.
 Seeking this enlightenment for himself, Lacroix betrayed and murdered Robert, but could not find the Totem.
 Consumed by his desire for the Totem's enlightenment, Lacroix strove to destroy Oliver Queen and the Green Arrow and became the masked archer "Komodo".
 Through his company Stellmoor International, he works on behalf of the Outsiders, a shadowy secret society of warriors from different weapon disciplines, which he wants to rule.
 Komodo travels with his "daughter" Emiko, who, in fact, is the daughter of Robert Queen and Shado.
 Emiko later learns this and is shocked, and learning that both her parents were alive, turned against Komodo.
 He attempted to kill her but, ultimately, she killed him with an arrow through his heart.

 Komodo in other media

 Komodo appears in the Arrow episode "Sara", portrayed by Matt Ward.
 This version is a Canadian mercenary.

 Jarvis Kord

-Jarvis Kord is a character appearing in American comic books published by DC Comics.
+Jarvis Kord is the scientist uncle of Ted Kord.
 Created by D.C.
 Glanzman and Steve Ditko, he first appeared in Secret Origins (vol. 2) #2 (May 1986).

-Jarvis Kord is the scientist uncle of Ted Kord.
-He was working to create an army of androids to take over Earth, resulting in his nephew and Dan Garrett investigating and foiling his ambitions.
-Jarvis killed the original Blue Beetle and himself during their battle, which inspired the second Blue Beetle.
+Jarvis Kord worked to create an army of androids to take over Earth, resulting in his nephew and Dan Garrett foiling his ambitions; Jarvis killed the original Blue Beetle and himself during their battle which inspired the second Blue Beetle.

 Jarvis Kord in other media

 Jarvis Kord appears in the Batman: The Brave and the Bold episode "Fall of the Blue Beetle!", voiced by Tim Matheson.
-After his nephew Ted went to him for help in activating the Blue Beetle scarab, Jarvis sought to use the device to create an army of robots to take over Hub City.
-However, he was foiled by Ted and Batman, with the former sacrificing himself to keep Jarvis from obtaining the scarab.
-In the present, Jarvis manipulates Jaime Reyes into believing he is Ted in another attempt to obtain the scarab, only to foiled by him and Batman.